 Are we saying that you should just give up if you didn’t enroll your child before age 9?
 Certainly not!
 Every person can learn music, no matter your age.
 So if you have a teenager, it’s not too late!
 Do you want music lessons for yourself?
 Come on and join us!
 It’s never too late!

 A: We supply musical opportunities for all ages!
 We offer various preschool and elementary music classes, Junior and Senior Guitar Ensembles, Homeschool Orchestra and Jazz Band, Community Strings Ensemble, as well as private lessons in most instruments and voice.
-We also cater to on-the-go lifestyles with our Skype private lessons!
+We also cater to on-the-go lifestyles with our Zoom or Skype private lessons!
 Check out our Services tab for more information!

 A: For small children, classes are (in most cases) the best place to start musically.
 The fun, social component of class coupled with positive peer pressure helps the students learn music without necessarily knowing that they are learning music.
 To them, they are just having fun!
 In classes, students still learn the same general music principles that they would learn in a private setting, but it is more fun and less stressful for them (and more cost-efficient on your checkbook!).
 Also, students must work as a team in class, which promotes social awareness, as well as musical awareness of what is happening around them.